Nihilism: Definition, related terms, and etymology

-Nihilism is a family of views that reject or deny certain aspects of existence.
-Different forms of nihilism deny different features of reality.
+Nihilism is a family of views that reject or deny certain ideas about existence.
+Different forms of nihilism deny different claims about reality.
 For example, existential nihilism denies that life has a higher meaning, and moral nihilism rejects the existence of moral phenomena.
 Similarly, epistemological nihilism questions the possibility of objective knowledge, while political nihilism advocates the destruction of established political institutions.
 The precise definition of nihilism is disputed, and many other definitions and types of nihilism have been proposed, covering a wide range of topics studied by different branches of philosophy, such as ethics, value theory, epistemology, and metaphysics.

 In addition to philosophical theories, nihilism can also refer to a broader cultural phenomenon or historical movement.
 In this context, it is primarily associated with modernity in the Western world, characterized by deep skepticism toward established norms and values alongside indifference, despair, and a lack of purpose.
 Outside the academic discourse, the term nihilism is used more loosely in everyday language to describe negative, destructive, or antisocial attitudes, expressing that someone fails to care about a particular issue.
 For instance, conservatives may be labeled as nihilistic for not valuing progress, while progressives may be described as such for disregarding established norms.

 Friedrich Heinrich Jacobi coined the term nihilism as a philosophical concept.

-Nihilism is closely associated with other disillusioned attitudes toward the world, like pessimism, absurdism, existentialism, cynicism, and apathy.
-Although the meanings of these terms overlap, they have distinct connotations and do not necessarily imply one another.
+Nihilism has often been associated with certain disillusioned attitudes toward the world, like pessimism, absurdism, existentialism, cynicism, and apathy.
+Although there is some overlap between these concepts, they have distinct meanings and do not necessarily imply nihilism or vice versa.
 Pessimism contrasts with optimism as a negative outlook focused on bad outcomes and characterized by hopelessness.
-A key difference to nihilism, according to one interpretation, is that pessimists see the world as inherently bad, whereas nihilists deny that it has any positive or negative meaning.
+A key difference to nihilism, according to one interpretation, is that pessimists see the world as inherently bad, whereas nihilists deny it has any positive or negative meaning.
 Absurdism argues that the world is not just meaningless, as existential nihilism asserts, but also absurd.
 It examines the absurdity arising from paradoxical attempts to find meaning in an inherently meaningless universe.
 Existentialism is a philosophical tradition that addresses absurdist and nihilist views while exploring the human condition through themes like anxiety, death, freedom, and authenticity.
 Cynicism is a distrustful attitude toward the motives of other people or society in general.
 Apathy is a state of mind in which a person does not care about things, characterized by indifference and a lack of desires and emotions.